-XI.
+XII.
 Services and Fees

 Fees and expenses charged under your Account will impact your retirement savings, and fall into three basic categories.
 Investment fees are generally assessed as a percentage of assets invested, and are deducted directly from your investment returns.
 Investment fees can be in the form of sales charges, loads, commissions, 12b-1 fees, or management fees.
 Certain of these investment fees may not apply depending upon the funds and share classes available in the Plan.
 You can obtain more information about such fees from the documents (e.g., a prospectus) that describe the investments available under the Plan.
 Plan administration fees cover the day-to-day expenses of your Plan for recordkeeping, accounting, legal and trustee services, as well as additional services that may be available under your Plan, such as daily valuation, telephone response systems, internet access to plan information, retirement planning tools, and educational materials.
 In some cases, these costs are covered by investment fees that are deducted directly from investment returns.
 In other cases, these administrative fees are either paid directly by your Employer, or are passed through to the Participants in the Plan, in which case a recordkeeping fee will be deducted from your Account.
-If you have terminated employment, the Employer does not pay your Plan administration fees.
 Transaction-based fees are associated with optional services offered under your Plan, and are charged directly to your Account if you take advantage of a particular plan feature that may be available, such as a Plan loan.
-For more information on fees associated with your Account, refer to your Account statement and fee disclosure document or speak with your Plan Administrator.
+For more information on fees associated with your Account, refer to your Account statement or speak with your Plan Administrator.